The Corporate Governance Review: Russia

-The core statute setting forth the general framework for the Russian governance regime is the Russian Civil Code (RCC).2 The RCC outlines the basic available corporate forms, including the most commonly used forms: the limited liability company (LLC) and the joint-stock company (JSC); the structure and powers of the various corporate bodies; the rules on representation; the statutory duties and the matters of civil liability of a company's management and controlling persons; and the procedure for bringing derivative actions.
+The core statute setting forth the general framework for the Russian governance regime is the Russian Civil Code (RCC).2 The RCC outlines the basic available corporate forms, including those most commonly used – the limited liability company (LLC) and the joint-stock company (JSC) – the structure and powers of the various corporate bodies, the rules on representation, the statutory duties and matters of civil liability of a company's management and controlling persons, and the procedure for bringing derivative actions.

 ii Latest developments

 Since 2010, when the government launched an initiative to transform Moscow into an international financial hub, it has taken a series of steps to achieve that ambitious goal.
-Among those are improvement of quality of the capital markets' infrastructure and the financial servicers' regulatory framework, implementation of measures against the abuse of inside information and market manipulation, more close regulation of the financial industry (in particular, since 2013, the CBR has been waging a large-scale campaign against financial institutions and their management involved in bad faith or suspicious transactions or practices detrimental to their clients and to the financial stability of the financial institution itself).
+Among these have been the improvement of quality of the capital markets' infrastructure and the financial services regulatory framework, implementation of measures against the abuse of inside information and market manipulation, and more close regulation of the financial industry.
+In particular, since 2013, the CBR has been waging a large-scale campaign against financial institutions and their management involved in bad faith or suspicious transactions or practices detrimental to their clients and to the financial stability of the financial institutions themselves.

 The government followed up by concentrating its efforts on balancing the (often differing) interests of the various stakeholders in both public and non-public corporations.
 The conflicts between the interests of the majority and minority shareholders, and the shareholders in general and the management of the company were the two focal points of the government's attention on this front.